What is a Governing Body?

 The purpose of governance is to provide confident, strategic leadership and to create robust accountability, oversight and assurance for educational and financial performance.

-The role of the governing board is a strategic one; its key functions are to:
+The role of the governing body is a strategic one; its key functions are to:

-be a source of challenge and support to the Headteacher (a critical friend)’ Wording from the National Governors’ Association website
+- be a source of challenge and support to the Headteacher

 Governors provide strategic leadership and accountability in schools.
 Governors are responsible for the appointments of the Headteacher and Deputy Headteacher.
 It is governors who hold the main responsibility for finance in schools, and it is governors who work with the Headteacher to make decisions about balancing resources.